 They have, to date, delivered over 100 million meals to 1000 different charities from 35 thousand tonnes of rescued food.

-Drawing inspiration from OzHarvest, KiwiHarvest is the sister organisation in New Zealand with the same heart for food waste and support for locals in need.
-Since March 2015, Kiwiharvest has delivered over 7 million meals to 280 charities from 2,500 tonnes of rescued food.
+KiwiHarvest is the sister organisation of OzHarvest, operating in New Zealand with the same heart for food waste and support for locals in need.
+Since 2012, KiwiHarvest has delivered over 28 million meals to 280 charities from 9,800 tonnes of rescued food.

 Bowel Cancer Australia